HorizonUnix/M413IA/README.md

   <img src="Img/vivobook.png" width="300" height="320"/>
 </p>

-> [!CAUTION]
-> - This repository will lose support after `v.3.0.0` as I am upgrading to a new laptop.
-> - After `v.2.7.0`, there are 3 extended support update before completely lose support

 > [!NOTE]
 > - This model features a CNVi-only lock key, preventing support for **BCM94360NG**.
 For continuity features, consider using the Dell DW series, such as the DW1560, DW1820A.